ayubf/ayubf/README.md

 ## I'm Ayub Farah, and I'm a developer

 - ⌨🐍 I use Python and TypeScript mostly, but I know a couple more languages
-- 📚📦Ask me about Python libraries, the newest JavaScript frameworks and cool npm packages
+- 📚📦 Ask me about Python libraries, the newest JavaScript frameworks and cool npm packages
-- 🚪🤔How do I exit vim again?
+- 🚪🤔 How do I exit vim again?

 ## Connect